jinjimosd/book-notes/kubernetes/thek8sbook/README.md

 ## 7: Service discovery
 ### Chapter summary
 - **Service registration**
-- A few important things to note about this in Kubernetes:
 ![Service registration](resources/images/figure7.1.png)
   - Kubernetes uses an internal DNS service as its service registry
   - Services register with DNS